TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 4/1 Timothy 4.2.md

 ---

-through the hypocrisy of men that speak lies, branded in their own conscience as with a hot iron;
+through the hypocrisy of men who speak lies, branded in their own conscience as with a hot iron;